Courses and Requirements

 Process for declaring a concentration (major) in Biochemistry

-• Contact a faculty member in the Biochemistry Program about serving as your major advisor.
-If you have trouble finding a major advisor, contact the Biochemistry director for advice.
+- Contact a faculty member in the Biochemistry Program about serving as your major advisor.
+You can also contact the Biochemistry Director for advice or to help find an advisor.

-• Once you have met with your new advisor and have completed the degreeworks plan, use the “What if” function in degreeworks to summarize all of your previous classes, current classes, and planned classes.
-Print this “What if” as a pdf and email it to your new advisor and the Biochemistry director.
+- Once you have met with your new advisor and have completed the Degree Works plan, use the “What if” function in Degree Works to summarize all of your previous classes, current classes, and planned classes.
+Your advisor will review this with you.

-Planning advice for students considering a concentration (major) in Biochemistry
+Planning advice for students considering a major in Biochemistry

-By the end of your first year you should have completed CHEM 125* and BIOL 107 (and possibly Biol 108)**.
-Although it is possible to start later on either one and still graduate on time with the concentration, if you plan to study a semester abroad your junior year (which we encourage!), you should complete CHEM 125 by the end of the your first year so you can take CHEM 244/245 your second year.
+By the end of your first year, you should have completed CHEM 125* and BIOL 107 (and possibly BIOL 108)**.
+Although it is possible to start later on either one and still graduate on time with the concentration, if you plan to study a semester abroad your junior year (which we encourage!), you should complete CHEM 125 by the end of your first year so you can take CHEM 244/245 your second year.

-By the end of your third year you should have completed BIOL/CHEM 272 and ideally also the genetics and cell biology requirements.
+By the end of your third year, you should have completed BIOL/CHEM 272 and ideally also the genetics and cell biology requirements.
+You will need to take an intensive this year or your senior year.
 Recommended classes (physics and math) could be completed by this point as well.

-Your senior year you will likely take BIOC 326, BIOC 356, and BIOC 399/300 or 377 along with any other requirements for the major that you haven’t yet taken (e.g. cell biology requirement).
+Your senior year, you will likely take BIOC 326, BIOC 356, and an intensive along with any other requirements for the major that you haven’t yet taken (e.g., cell biology requirement).

 *Take CHEM 121 prior to CHEM 125 if you have limited or no background in Chemistry.
 CHEM 121 is only offered in the fall; 125 is offered every semester.

-**BIOL 107 must be taken before 108; both are offered every semester.
-You may be able to pass out of BIOL 107 and 108 with a high AP or IB score.
-See the Biology website or pre-registration info for more details.
-If you opt out of BIOL 107/108, we highly encourage you to gain additional laboratory experience through another venue (laboratory based course to fulfill cell biology requirement, summer research experience in the biological sciences, BIOL 298, or complete a year-long capstone research experience).
+** If you have AP, IB, or transfer credit, check the Biology Department website to see if you can opt out of BIOL 107 and 108.
+If you opt out of BIOL 107/108, we highly encourage you to gain additional laboratory experience through another venue (laboratory-based course to fulfill cell biology requirement, summer research experience in the biological sciences, BIOL 298, or complete a year-long capstone research experience).

 Planning for study abroad